 To enter the boundary conditions, the Boundary Conditions icon was selected from the Steady Flow Data Editor (Figure 9.7).
 This activated the Boundary Conditions Data Editor as shown in Figure 9.8.
 Since the flow through the river reach is supercritical, the analysis will be performed in the mixed flow regime.
 This will allow for the computations of both subcritical and supercritical flow profiles, if they are found to occur.
-Therefore, the user must enter both an upstream and a downstream boundary condition was selected with a slope of 0.01 ft/ft.
+Therefore, the user must enter both an upstream and a downstream boundary condition.
+As can be seen in Figure 9.8, a Normal Depth upstream boundary condition was selected with a slope of 0.01 ft/ft.
 Additionally, a downstream boundary conditional discussion on boundary conditions, the modeler is referred to chapter 7 of the User's Manual.
 At this point, the flow data was saved as "100 Year Discharge."

-Steady Flow Bound dary Conditions Sec.
-1 - Set boundary for or all profiles O Set boundary for one pr ofile at a time Available Extern al Boundary Condtion Types Known W.S.
-Critical De pth Normal Depth Ratir ng Curve Delete Sele ected Boundary Condition Locations and Types River Reach Profile Upstream Downstr eam Putah Creek Putah Creek Putah Creek Normal Depth S = 0.01 Critical Depth Steady Flow Reach Steady Flow Reach-Storage Area Optimization Enter to accept data a changes.
+Steady Flow Bound dary Conditions Set boundary f for all profiles O Set boundary for one pr ofile at a time Available Extern al Boundary Condtion Types Known W.S.
+Critical De pth Normal Depth Ratin ng Curve Delete Sele ected Boundary Condition Locations and Types River Reach Profile Upstream Downstr eam Putah Creek Putah Creek all Normal Depth S = 0.01 Critical Depth Steady Flow Reach-Storage Area Optimization Cancel Help Enter to accept data a changes.